Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 === Tornevall Networks Resurs Bank payment gateway for WooCommerce ===
 Contributors: RB-Tornevall, Tornevall
-Tags: WooCommerce, Resurs Bank, Payment, Payment gateway, ResursBank, payments Requires at least: 3.0.1
+Tags: WooCommerce, Resurs Bank, Payment, Payment gateway, ResursBank, payments Requires at least: 5.0
-Tested up to: 5.7
+Tested up to: 5.8.1
 Requires PHP: 7.0
 Stable tag: 0.0.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Resurs Bank Payment Gateway for WooCommerce.
 Requires at least WooCommerce 3.4.0.
-Check the full README.md for more information and link updates.

 == Description ==

 Payment gateway for Resurs Bank AB with support for the most recent shop flows.
 SoapClient is required for AfterShop related actions like debiting, crediting, annulments, etc.

+There is a publicly available release out supported by Resurs Bank (v2.2).
+There **may be breaking changes** if you tend to use **this** plugin as it is an upgrade from the Resurs supported release.

+Check out [README.md](https://github.com/Tornevall/wpwc-resurs/blob/master/README.md) for more details.

 == Installation ==